-Students are admitted to candidacy for the PhD degree upon the successful completion of the qualifying examination.
-To be admitted to candidacy, the candidate also must have maintained a grade point average of 3.0 and received not more than one course grade of C or lower.
-To remain in the program, students must maintain a minimum of a cumulative 3.0 average and receive no more than one grade of C or lower.
+Students are admitted to candidacy for the PhD degree after completing all coursework and upon the successful completion of the qualifying examination.
+To be admitted to candidacy, the candidate also must have maintained a grade point average of 3.0.
+The Doctoral Program follows the grading policy and GPA Guidelines of Graduate Studies.

 The dissertation prospectus must be completed and accepted within two calendar years after the student has been admitted to candidacy, and the dissertation must be completed and accepted within five calendar years after admission to candidacy.
-It is to the student’s advantage to make steady progress in his or her research and aim for early completion of the dissertation.
+It is to the student’s advantage to make steady progress in their research and aim for early completion of the dissertation.